Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Experiments

-\textbf{Training:} We trained all models with the Adam optimizer \cite{Kingma2015AdamAM} with $\beta_1=0.9$ and $\beta_2=0.999$ and an exponential learning rate decay with $\gamma=0.99$, while learning rate, batch size and weight decay were tuned via Hyperband~\cite{Li2017HyperbandAN} (see below).
-We further used the nnPU loss \cite{Kiryo2017} as $\mathcal{L}_{PU}$ unless otherwise stated.
-We provide experimental results using both a PU validation set, to provide a real-world performance estimate, as well as a fully-labeled (PN) validation set to compare against PUL methods that used such a labeled validation set~\cite{selfpu,Hu2021PredictiveAL} and to showcase the \emph{potential} of our method.
-When using a PU validation set, we used the AUC between positive and unlabeled samples as criterion, as previous work~\cite{Menon2015LearningFC,Jain2017RecoveringTC} has shown that higher PU-AUC directly translates to higher AUC on fully labeled data.
+We trained all models with the Adam optimizer \cite{Kingma2015AdamAM} with $\beta_1=0.9$ and $\beta_2=0.999$ and an exponential learning rate decay with $\gamma=0.99$, while learning rate, batch size, and weight decay were tuned together with the other pseudo-labeling hyperparameters using the ranges in Table~\ref{tbl:hpars} in the Supplements.
+We provide experimental results using both a PU validation set, to provide a real-world performance estimate, as well as a fully-labeled (PN) validation set to compare against state-of-the-art PUL methods that used such a labeled validation set~\cite{selfpu,Hu2021PredictiveAL} and to showcase the \emph{potential} of our method.
+When using a PU validation set, we used the AUROC between positive and unlabeled samples as tuning criterion, as previous work~\cite{Menon2015LearningFC,Jain2017RecoveringTC} has shown that higher AUROC on PU data directly translates to higher AUROC on fully labeled data.

-\textbf{Hyperparameter tuning:} We used the same pseudo-labeling hyperparameters, constituting the suggested defaults in Algorithm~\ref{algo:pl}, across all datasets and data modalities.
-These hyperparameters were optimized on CIFAR-10 using the Hyperband algorithm~\cite{Li2017HyperbandAN} with $\eta=3$ and $s=4$, with the ranges used in the process reported in Table~\ref{tbl:hpars}.
-On the other datasets, we only tuned the prior $\pi$ and hyperparameters related to network training such as batch size, learning rate, weight decay, number of training epochs, dropout probability, and other details of the network architecture by running only the first bracket of Hyperband with $\eta=3$ and $S=3$.